 New year, new staff

-Development on our second app, MOMO Express, was completed in January.
+Development on our second app, Express, was completed in January.
 Organisations immediately started to sign up and adopt it as a tool to help younger children and those with a learning disability to participate in their care.

 End of an era